-- Coordination of the configuration of Double-Take Availability and other applications can be more complex than the one-to-one active/standby configuration. - During replication, each server must continue to process its normal workload. - Administrators must avoid selecting a target destination path that is included in the source's replication set.
-Any overlap will cause an infinite loop. - To support the production activities of both servers during failover without reducing performance, each server should have sufficient disk space and processing resources. - Failover and failback scripts must be implemented to avoid conflict with the existing production applications. - You must pause the server when backing up database files.
+- Coordination of the configuration of Double-Take and other applications can be more complex than the one to one active/standby configuration. - During replication, each server must continue to process its normal workload. - Administrators must avoid selecting a target destination path that is included in the source's protected data set.
+Any overlap will cause an infinite loop. - To support the production activities of both servers during failover without reducing performance, each server should have sufficient disk space and processing resources. - Failover and failback scripts must be implemented to avoid conflict with the existing production applications. - You must pause the target when backing up database files on the target.

-Many-to-one
+Many to one